feelinc/docker-php/README.md

 # docker-php
 Dockerized PHP.
 Currently using **7.0.12-fpm** version.
 You can change to whatever you want inside the **Dockerfile**.
-With Redis extension installed.
+Installed : rsyslog, cron, and Redis extension installed.

 ## Build